Zero-Down-Time/kubezero/Quickstart.md

 ---
 # KubeZero
+All configs and scriptss are normally under:
+`artifacts/<ENV>/<REGION>/kubezero`

 ## Prepare Config
-check values.yaml
+check values.yaml for your cluster

 ## Get CloudBender kubezero config
 Cloudbender creates a kubezero config file, which incl. all outputs from the Cloudformation stacks in `outputs/kube/kubezero.yaml`.
-Copy or link that file *next* to the values.yaml for kubezero named as `cloudbender.yaml`
+- copy kubezero.yaml *next* to the values.yaml named as `cloudbender.yaml`.

 ## Deploy KubeZero Helm chart
 `./deploy.sh`